 Since the release of her first book, Art Lab for Kids, Susan has offered workshops using her books as curriculum to parents and teachers and student teachers at universities, art studios, and schools.
 She enjoys sharing her methods and learning from others.

-For the past 15 years she has co-owned and has curated for the gallery at artstream studios in Dover, New Hampshire.
-She enjoys bringing compelling group shows of contemporary art to her corner of New England.
-She is happy to be working alongside her husband every day doing what she loves most.
+For the past 15 years she has co-owned and had.curated for the gallery at artstream studios in New Hampshire.
+She is happy to be working alongside her husband every day doing what she loves most at artstream studios – teaching.

-To date Susan has released three instructional books about creating art with children.
+To date Susan has released six instructional books about creating art with others.
 Her wildly successful and beloved books have been translated into German, Russian, French, Czech, Slovakian, Lithuanian, and Chinese.
 Though geared towards children, she is pleased to share that many adults have purchased her books to inspire and inform their own art journey!

 Art Lab for Kids